PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

       Part :np:`(3)` of need.

-   .. need:: Specifies part 1
+   .. need:: Need links to part 1
       :id: N_LINK_TO_PART1
       :tags: needpart_example
       :links: N_NEED_WITH_PARTS.1

-   .. need:: Specifies part 2
+   .. need:: Need links to part 2 and 3
       :id: N_LINK_TO_PART2
       :tags: needpart_example
       :links: [[links_from_content()]]